-It should be recognized that additional expenses will be incurred, depending to a large extent upon the tastes and habits of you as an individual.
+It should be recognized that additional expenses will be incurred, depending to a large extent upon your individual tastes and habits.
 While in Paris, you should be able to attend concerts, plays, and movies; go sightseeing; visit museums, monuments, and exhibits; take short excursions during the weekends; have an occasional dinner in a restaurant; and travel during the holiday periods.
 You should also realize that there are many free interest-area clubs sponsored by the University of Paris or by the American Cultural Services (bicycling, theater, choral groups, etc.).
 Not only does participation in such areas provide interesting and stimulating activity, but it is also an excellent way of meeting and becoming friends with French people.